 The Mortgage Reinstatement Assistance Program (MRAP) helps homeowners avoid foreclosure by providing funds to reinstate a delinquent mortgage loan.
 (Learn more about the California foreclosure process.)

-The program provides a one-time payment of up to $25,000 to cover principal, interest, taxes and insurance (PITI), as well as any escrowed homeowner’s association dues or past-due assessments.
+The program provides a one-time payment of up to $54,000 to cover principal, interest, taxes and insurance (PITI), as well as any escrowed homeowners' association dues or past-due assessments.

-MRAP can act as a gateway to other Keep Your Home California programs, including the Principal Reduction Program (subject to the overall program benefit cap of $100,000 per household), as well as other loss mitigation programs such as HAMP.
-(To learn about HAMP and other government programs for distressed homeowners, visit Nolo's Government Foreclosure Prevention Programs area.)
+MRAP can act as a gateway to other Keep Your Home California programs, including the Principal Reduction Program (subject to the overall program benefit cap of $100,000 per household).

 Borrower Eligibility Criteria for MRAP

-To be eligible for MRAP, you must qualify as a low or moderate-income household based on all of the below criteria.
+To be eligible for MRAP, you must qualify as a low or moderate-income household based certain criteria, such as (but not limited to):

-- Your household income is 120% or less of the California State Department of Housing and Community Development (HCD) Area Median Income for a family of four in the county where you live.
+- Your household qualifies as low-to-moderate income based on per-household income thresholds set forth in the county in which you reside.
 (The income limits are higher than you might guess.
 For example, the limit is $123,600 in San Francisco county and $91,100 in San Diego county.
 To find out the income limits in your county, go to http://keepyourhomecalifornia.org/income-limits.)
-Also, a homeowner is presumed to satisfy income limits if he or she has a loan financed in whole or in part by bonds that are tax-exempt under IRC section 143.

 - You have completed and signed a Hardship Affidavit/3rd Party Authorization documenting the reason for your hardship.